AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

    5. Other incorrect delete commands to try: `delete`, `delete y`, `...` (where y is not a positive integer)<br>
       Expected: Similar to previous.

+### Displaying a client

-2. Displaying a client while all clients are being shown
+1. Displaying a client while all clients are being shown

     1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the list.